Private School or College Routine Maintenance Specialty License

 - Provide evidence that the applicant is employed by a private school or college and is performing routine maintenance within the scope of employment with the private school or college.

-- See the fees tab on the left and look under specialty license fees
+- See the Fees link and look under specialty license fees.

 - Online Application - please review instructions PRIOR to applying.
 You must also attach, mail, or fax proof of your education and training.
 A license will not be issued without the required documentation.